-My first stop were the Mirabell Gardens, one of Europe’s most famous Baroque gardens with footpaths, statues, fountains, benches, flowers and, of course, music.
-As I walked through the Grand Parterre towards a delicious hedge maze, called Heckentheater, rehearsals were under way for a concert that very evening.
+My first stop was the Mirabell Gardens, one of Europe’s most famous Baroque gardens with footpaths, statues, fountains, benches, flowers and, of course, music.
+As I walked through the Grand Parterre towards a delicious hedge maze, called Heckentheater, rehearsals were underway for a concert that very evening.

 Palaces, churches, and gardens; wherever you turn in Salzburg there is always a venue where concerts are performed at any given time of the year.
 It is no exaggeration to say that in Salzburg there is always music in the air.

 It just so happened that when I came back to the station to return to Munich, the sledgehammers were silent.
 I said goodbye to Salzburg listening to the flute of Papageno.

 Pin for Later